 You can import the product if MHRA does not object within 28 days of their acknowledgement letter.

 Importers are responsible for ensuring that the products imported comply with the Transmissible Spongiform Encephalopathies (TSE) Regulations.

-During office hours you can talk to the import notifications supervisor on 020 3080 7002, however if the line is busy telephone 020 3080 6000.
+During office hours you can talk to the import notifications supervisor by calling 020 3080 7002.
+If the line is busy, phone 020 3080 6000.

 - single component measles, mumps and rubella vaccines